 Our Dalmatian Pelican photography tours take place at Lake Kerkini, a premier location for birdwatchers & photographers.
 Mountain ranges protect three sides of the lake which provides a mild climate & an abundance of fish for over 300 species of birds, many of whom are migratory birds en route to the South East of Europe or Africa.

-We time our trips to coincide with their breeding season which is when these charismatic birds look their best with their bright red pouches & crazy hair-dos.
+We time our holidays to coincide with their breeding season which is when these charismatic birds look their best with their bright red pouches & crazy hair-dos.

 Our guests often ask us what the recommended lens would be for a particular holiday.
 In the case of the Pelicans